liz3/ledit/README.md

 :theme - switch theme
 :theme <name> - switch to a theme given its name
 :e - open new file
+:win - Open new window with path or without
 :e <path> - directly open new path
 :n - create new empty buffer
 :bd - delete active buffer